nhatvu148/docker-test2/README.md

 * docker run -d --name jenkins -p 9090:8080 jenkins/jenkins

 ## Start a process in foreground in order to keep docker container running
+## Use multistages with --from to reduce image size